 - Any material, compound, mixture, or preparation weighing more than four grams in schedule I or II

-- Any material, compound, mixture, or preparation that contains any quantity of a controlled substance listed in schedule III, IV, or V1
+- Any material, compound, mixture, or preparation that contains any quantity of a controlled substance listed in Schedule III, IV, or V1

-2.2 Unlawful possession penalties (as a schedule II drug)
+Unlawful possession penalties (as a schedule II drug)

 - When the hydrocodone weighs four grams or less, possession is a level 1 drug misdemeanor.
 The sentence is 6 to 18 months in jail; and/or $500 to $5,000 in fines.
-Though the judge may grant probation instead.
+However, the judge may grant probation instead.

 - Otherwise, possession is a level 4 drug felony, carrying 6 to 12 months in prison (plus 1 year of parole), and/or a fine of $1,000 to $100,000.

-2.3 Unlawful distribution, manufacturing, dispensing, or sale
+Unlawful distribution, manufacturing, dispensing, or sale

-In Colorado it also considered to be unlawful to knowingly conspire to, or possess with the intent to do any of the following with hydrocodone:
+In Colorado, it also considered to be unlawful to knowingly conspire to or possess with the intent to do any of the following with hydrocodone:

 - sell